Weston Historical Museum

 into the eastern distance along with his owners.

-made by a drop kick by Waters in the second
+by a drop kick by Waters in the second quarter, a

-quarter, a touch down by Elmer Hall and a kick
+touch down by Elmer Hall and a kick goal in the

-goal in the third quarter.
-Touch down was made
+third quarter.
+Touch down was made on a

-on a forward pass.
-The game was regular old
+forward pass.
+The game was regular old line

-line football with fine team work by the Weston
+football with fine team work by the Weston boys.

-boys.
-The referee was Harrison of St. Joseph
+The referee was Harrison of St. Joseph and the

-and the umpire was Miller of Camden Point.
-The
+umpire was Miller of Camden Point.
+The Weston

-owl.
-Wonder when Platte City went from being
+Wonder when Platte City went from being the

 The picture of the 1914 team is included but